noverkill/shopwork-test/Answers to technical questions.md.md

 	Error messages can be more criptic and verbose, result harder to debug code, compared to using only vanilla PHP. (eg. usage of lot of magic methods)

-	Understanding and digging into core framework code is sometime hard and needs very advanced knowledge of the field, but without it it is not possible to fully understand the whole codebase of your own application.
+	Understanding and digging into core framework code is sometime hard and needs very advanced knowledge of the field, but without it, it is not quite possible to fully understand the whole codebase of your own application.
 Also most of the time pointless and even impossible to familiarise yourself with all the under the hood codes and implementations of the framework itself, and these can also change sometimes quite rapidly making hard to keep track with these changes.

-	It provides very generic - and as a result sometime quite big and bloated - solutions to generic problems, making sure they can be used in the widest varieties of cases supporting the rapid development of all possible cases.
-The downside of this is that you could create something much simpler for just solving your specific problem.
+	It provides very generic - and as a result sometime quite big and bloated - solutions to generic problems, making sure they can be used in the widest varieties of cases supporting the rapid development in the widest possible cases.
+The downside of this is that you could create something much simpler for just solving your specific problem in vanilla PHP.

-	It can be more problematic to scale up with a framework then without.
+	It can be more problematic to scale up with a framework than without it.
-	Also memory / CPU usage etc.. of a framwork based code can be less efficient and possibly need special treatments later when scaling up.
+	Memory / CPU usage etc.. of a framwork based code can be less efficient and possibly need special optimisation techniques / replacement of some core code later when scaling up.